 Want to learn a little more about the camera?
 You can read our full Nikon D850 review (opens in new tab) right here.

 At its heart lies a 45.7MP full-frame (FX-format) sensor, which is one of the most impressive we've seen on a DSLR to date.
 Ordinarily, a camera with such a high-resolution sensor would be a slouch when it comes to burst shooting – but the D850 is different.

-The sensor is also back-illuminated in design, which means it stands to gather light more efficiently and produce images with less noise than would otherwise be the case.
+Not only is its standard continuous shooting rate of 7fps very respectable, but you can boost this to 9fps with the optional battery grip.
+The sensor is also back-illuminated in design, which means it stands to gather light more efficiently to produce images with less noise than would otherwise be the case.